-765 Peoria Notre Dame Concert Choir 3 Trimesters | credit 9, 10, 11, 12 styles.
+765 Peoria Notre Dame Concert Choir 3 Trimesters 1 credit 9, 10, 11, 12

+The Peoria Notre Dame Concert Choir is a fun, challenging and exciting way to make music with fellow PND students.
+Instruction includes ensemble singing, music reading skills, diction and other singing techniques.
+Students are exposed to a variety of musical styles.
 Choir members participate in at least two concerts per year, sing at school Masses, and perform at various community functions.
 Choir members are eligible to audition for the ILMEA District/All-State Festivals and the IHSA Solo/ Ensemble Contest.
 PND Concert Choir is open to all students of Peoria Notre Dame.
-Rehearsals are held twice weekly during Advisory and twice weekly after school.
+Rehearsals are held two to three days a week during Advisory.
 Students will be expected to commit to regular attendance and participation.
 Students involved in PND sports are excused from after-school rehearsals during their season.